 For: Employers and managers Information seekers

 Workers who experience high job demands such as excessive workloads, resource constraints or time pressures can often feel overwhelmed or unable to cope.
-Those experiencing low job demands, such as repetitive or monotonous tasks, can often feel disengaged or underutilised.
+Those experiencing low job demands, such as repetitive or monotonous tasks, may feel bored, disengaged or underutilised.
+Sustained high or low levels of job demands are more likely to cause psychological and physical harm, particularly when combined with low levels of support and/or other psychosocial risks.

 What are job demands?